-- Establishes and maintains relationships with one-stop partners and service providers to effect high degrees of partner collaboration and program integration - Serves as an unbiased intermediary or liaison for all the one-stop partners and service providers - Encourages one-stop partner and service provider engagement - Organizes and leads periodic one-stop partner and service provider meetings - Attends individual one-stop partner and service provider meetings - Knows and understands the programmatic parameters of every partner and service provider - Knows and understands one-stop partners' and service providers' performance measurement goals - Ensures that an effective customer referral mechanism is in place and monitors usage - Provides avenues of communication so that one-stop partners and services providers are informed of LWDB and other workforce development stakeholders' communiques or activities - Communicates one-stop partners and service providers services and activities to the community - Communicates local area stakeholder workforce development related community events
+- Coordinates the provision of one-stop partners services and activities as reflected in the MOU - Establishes and maintains relationships with one-stop partners and service providers to effect high degrees of partner collaboration and program integration - Serves as an unbiased intermediary or liaison for all the one-stop partners and service providers - Encourages one-stop partner and service provider engagement - Coordination of access to virtual resources at appropriate partner locations, libraries, and other points within the local workforce area. - Organizes and leads periodic one-stop partner and service provider meetings - Attends individual one-stop partner and service provider meetings - Knows and understands the programmatic parameters of every partner and service provider - Knows and understands one-stop partners' and service providers' performance measurement goals - Ensures that an effective customer referral mechanism is in place and monitors usage - Provides avenues of communication so that one-stop partners and services providers are informed of LWDB and other workforce development stakeholders' communiques or activities - Communicates one-stop partners and service providers services and activities to the community - · Communicates local area stakeholder workforce development related community events - Provide Strategic oversight between economic and workforce development - Recruits and develops new partnership in PA CareerLink®. - Communicates strategic objectives of Workforce Solutions Staff and the North Central Workforce Development Board - Development of a data-sharing plan that will enable a system-wide approach to address local workforce issues.
+Data will be gathered from all partner systems to improve service delivery in